immcantation/alakazam/docs/vignettes/Lineage-Vignette.md

 library(igraph)
 library(dplyr)

-# Select clone from example database
+# Select a clone from the example database
 data(ExampleDb)
-sub_db <- subset(ExampleDb, CLONE == 3138)
+sub_db <- subset(ExampleDb, clone_id == 3138)
 ```

 ## Preprocess a clone

-Before a lineage can be constructed the sequences must first be cleaned of gap
+Before a lineage can be constructed, the sequences must first be cleaned of gap
 (-, .) characters added by IMGT, duplicate sequences must be removed, and
 annotations must be combined for each cluster of duplicate sequences.
-Optionally, "ragged" ends of sequences, such as may occur from primer template
+Optionally, "ragged" ends of sequences (such as those that may occur from primer template
-switching, may also be cleaned by masking mismatched positions and the leading
+switching) may also be cleaned by masking mismatched positions and the leading
 and trailing ends of each sequence.
 The function `makeChangeoClone` is a wrapper
 function which combines these steps and returns a `ChangeoClone` object which
 may then be passed into the lineage reconstruction function.